nielsvm/purge/README.md

 is used by the queue service and exceeding the limit isn't possible as the purgers service refuses to operate when the limits are near zero.

+**Runtime measurement**

+Purgers are required to provide timing estimates for a single invalidation, the capacity tracker operates based on this information.
+Runtime measurement is a feature available to purgers (most use it) which performs live time tracking of invalidation processing, and reports gathered measurements back to the capacity tracker.
+When a single invalidation was exceptionally slow - let's say a server was under load - the capacity for this purger drastically drops, but every faster measure collected after that will result in slow 10% upwards adjustments.
+Combined with the capacity tracker, this provides the best balance between performance and safety.

 #### Diagnostic checks
 External cache invalidation usually depends on many parameters, for instance configuration settings such as hostname or CDN API keys.
 In order to prevent